Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • Selenium contained in Brazil nuts can upset you if you overuse the delicacy. nervous system, destroys the structure of hair and nails, and can provoke the appearance of cancerous tumors.

-Despite all the benefits and pleasant taste of nuts, you should not abuse them, since violation of the daily norm can lead to significant disruptions in the functioning of the gastrointestinal tract, the appearance of excess weight and overdose individual components and minerals in the plant.
-Therefore, in order to maintain general condition and to improve health, you need to eat up to 2 fruits per day and not ignore contraindications to eating nuts.
+Despite all the benefits and pleasant taste of nuts, you should not abuse them, since violation of the daily norm can lead to significant disruptions in the functioning of the gastrointestinal tract, the appearance of excess weight and overdose separate components and minerals in the plant.
+Therefore, to maintain general condition and to improve health, you need to eat up to 2 fruits per day and not ignore contraindications to eating nuts.

 Brazil nut (Bertoletia) is one of the most striking and unusual representatives of the plant world of South America.
 The tree on which nut fruits grow loves hot climate.
 Its height reaches about 46 meters, and it is long-lived.
 This unusual plant can only be found in Brazil, Peru, Venezuela and Bolivia.